goehlemichael/GravityWaterer/README.md

-## Water your plants from anywhere
+## Purpose

-This was developed to automate watering plants with gravity.
+This was developed to automate watering plants with gravity using a wifi outlet connected to the internet.
 A normally closed, on/off solenoid valve controls water flowing downward.
 It can easily be built with items bought at a hardware store or online.
+This is ideal for people who travel frequently but enjoy keeping their plants alive.

 ## The design

 The Wemo smart outlet has the capability of being switched on and off both locally and remotely.
-Due to 1 minute being the smallest increment control value available, we will have to create another way to de-energize and close the N/C (normally closed) valve in a shorter time period.
+Due to 1 minute being the smallest increment of control value available on the wemo, we will have to create another way to de-energize and close the N/C (normally closed) valve faster.

 ![design](https://dl.dropboxusercontent.com/s/yewsusirbce8ia5/design.png)